Richard Scott, 10th Duke of Buccleuch: Career

 In October 2016, the Duke was appointed High Steward of Westminster Abbey, a position previously held by the 5th Duke in the late 19th century.
 In December 2017, he was appointed as Lord High Commissioner to the General Assembly of the Church of Scotland for the year 2018.
 In October 2018, he was re-appointed for the year 2019.

-The Duke was appointed Knight Companion of the Order of the Thistle (KT) in the 2018 New Year Honours with the appointment dated 30 November 2017.
+The Duke was appointed Knight of the Order of the Thistle (KT) in the 2018 New Year Honours with the appointment dated 30 November 2017.
+He was appointed Chancellor of the Order in succession to the Earl of Airlie in 2023.
 He was appointed Commander of the Royal Victorian Order (CVO) in the 2021 New Year Honours for services to the Royal Collections Trust.
+He took part in the royal procession at the coronation of Charles III and Camilla, carrying the Sceptre with Cross.

 Houses owned by the Duke include Boughton House, Drumlanrig Castle, Dalkeith Palace, Eildon Hall (Scottish Borders) and Bowhill House.

 Marriage and family

-In 1981, he married Lady Elizabeth Marian Frances Kerr, a daughter of the 12th Marquess of Lothian (and a sister of the 13th Marquess of Lothian, a Conservative politician).
+In 1981, he married Lady Elizabeth Marian Frances Kerr (1954–2023), a daughter of the 12th Marquess of Lothian (and a sister of the 13th Marquess of Lothian, a Conservative politician).
 They had four children: